Relayium

 No. The original file is transferred byte-for-byte with no compression, and each file is checked end-to-end with a SHA-256 hash, so what arrives on the iPhone is bit-for-bit identical to what you sent from Android.

-Open Relayium on both phones and send your first files across — no install, no account needed for realtime transfers.
+Open Relayium on both phones and send your first files across — no install, and no account needed on the same network.

 Try Relayium now